On Jan 31, 2007, the President of the United States gave his speech on the

 About the Author

-Med Jones is the president of International Institute of Management (IIM).
+Jones is the president of the International Institute of Management, a

-universities and research partners in 40 countries.
-Mr. Jones is an
+Institute has 55 universities and research partners in 40 countries.
+Mr.

-international expert specializing in the global economy, business strategy, and
+Jones is an international expert specializing in the global economy,

 Med Jones Profile at

-the problem or opportunity 2).
+opportunity 2).
 Analysis of root causes and driving forces 3).
+Proposed